Banner

 Search Education

-Nepal has been moved to Assessment Level (AL) - 3, what does this mean for Nepali students?
+Australian student visa 2026: Nepal at Assessment Level-3, what does this mean for Nepali students?

-Worried about the recent change in the assessment level of Nepal?
+Worried about the recent change in the Australian student visa assessment level 3 for Nepal?
 Read this blog to get all the facts.

 banner for the blog by search education about nepal has been moved to assessment level 3

 Australia follows the Simplified Student Visa Framework (SSVF).
 This framework combines evidence levels from both education providers as well as country of residence of students.
 It is designed to make applying to Australia easier and simpler for international students.
-The Australian government moves countries to different evidence levels based on that country’s past track record (as well as visa cancellation, refusal, overstaying, etc.) of compliance with rules and regulations enacted by the Australian government.
+The Australian government moves countries to different evidence levels based on that country’s past track record (visa cancellation, refusal, overstaying, etc.) of compliance with rules and regulations enacted by the Australian government.

 There are mainly 3 Australian assessment levels (AL).